What goes into starting an online business?

 Writing a business plan for an ecommerce startup can feel strange to anyone who’s run a bricks-and-mortar operation before.
 You may not need to put in as much detail.
 In fact, you may not be able to.

 Those big, buttoned-down business plans are great if you’re naturally a planner.
 But most people do them so they have a strong pitch to take to investors and lenders.
 Online startups don’t cost so much to run, which means you’re less likely to need outside cash.
 Besides which, institutional investors and lenders don’t generally back ecommerce startups anyway.

 That frees you to write a business plan that works for you.
 It might still be 20 pages long but it doesn’t have to be.

 Why you may only need a 1-page plan

 When planning how to start your online business, you’ll probably find you don’t have all the information you’d like.
-More than a quarter of accountants and bookkeepers say it’s tricky for online startups to estimate revenue.
-Almost 60% of new owners confirm it remains a struggle for several months (Global eCommerce report, Xero 2019) after starting an online business.
+Almost 60% of new online business owners struggle to forecast revenue for their first few months (Global eCommerce report, Xero 2019) after starting an online business.